13 – 19 December 2025

 What can I expect on this course?

-You will need to be able to be at Snape Maltings for all course dates listed above through 2023-24.
-As with all BPYAP courses, there is no fee to attend, we will cover travel costs, accommodation and most meals.
-Additionally, we have a small budget to provide financial support, including for those who need support with removing barriers to access or childcare costs.
+As with all BPYAP courses, there is no fee to attend, we will cover travel costs, local accommodation and most meals.
+Additionally, we have a small budget to provide financial support, including help with childcare costs and removing barriers to access.

 Who can apply?